General Assembly of Partners

 Sahar Attia, University of Cairo (Egypt)

-Jane Katz, Habitat for Humanity (United States) Greg Budworth, Compass Housing (Australia)
+Jane Katz, Habitat for Humanity (United States) Greg Budworth, Compass Housing (Australia)- 4.
+Grassroots Organizations

 Gloria Solorzana Espinosa, National Self-Employed Workers Network (Peru)

-Rose Molokoane, Slum/Shack Dwellers International (SDI) (South Africa)
+Rose Molokoane, Slum/Shack Dwellers International (SDI) (South Africa)- 5.
+Women

 Magdalena Garcia, Huairou Commission and Bufete de Estudios Interdisciplinarios A. C. (Mexico)